andrese52/epp_workshop_web/content/morning/unix_essentials.md

 >ChrV_A_nidulans_FGSC_A4 (3403833 nucleotides)
 ```

 But, is that all the sequences in this file?
-We can answer that by searching for a mandatory component of a fasta file, the `>`.
+We can answer this question by searching for a mandatory component of a fasta file, the `>`.

 ```bash
 $ grep '>' A_nidulans_FGSC_A4_current_chromosomes.fasta